• Skip to main content

 Whole life insurance is permanent coverage.

-It provides you with lifetime protection, plus the potential to accumulate cash values.
+It provides lifetime protection and the potential to accumulate cash values.

-You can borrow against cash values, surrender it, or use it to supplement retirement income.
+You can borrow against cash values, surrender it, use it to supplement retirement income or get a survivorship life insurance policy for estate planning.

-That’s the reason why is that each type of life insurance policy has its own pluses and minuses.
+That’s why each type of life insurance policy has its pluses and minuses.

 Whole Life Companies